 In the early 1900s, students at WMU had the opportunity to learn classical Latin, German and French.
 As the world has grown smaller and more interconnected, our language programs have expanded and now include Arabic, Chinese and Japanese.
 We also offer ancient Greek, medieval Latin and Old French.
 Italian and Russian will be offered in summer 2015; Basic Italian I and Basic Russian I will be offered in summer I and Basic Italian II and Basic Russian II will be offered in summer II.

 World languages and literatures faculty are active researchers and publish in the areas of creative writing; language acquisition; linguistics; literary, theatre and film studies; textual editing; and translation.
 Department activities include:

-- The annual Francophone Film Festival, a four-day competitive event bringing to Kalamazoo recent movies from French-speaking countries around the world, with the movie subtitles in English.
+- The annual Kalamazoo World Languages Film Festival, a six-day competitive event dedicated to the presentation of original creative cinema from Arabic, Chinese, French, German, Japanese and Spanish-speaking cultures around the world.
+All movies are subtitled in English.
 The films compete for the Gold Kazoo prize.

 - Our refereed journal, Transference, featuring poetry translated into English and commentary on the art and process of translation.

 - The Summer Translation Program, focusing on the practice and business of translation.

 Whether you are interested in language and related studies for personal enrichment, adding linguistic and international expertise to another field of study or becoming a professional in the field, we welcome you.